nist-ionstorage/pdq2/doc/manual.rst

 The non-control data stream is interpreted as 16 bit values (two bytes little-endian).
 The stream consists purely of writes of data to memory locations on individual channels.
 One channel/one memory can be written to at any given time.
-A memory write has the format (each line is one word of 16 bits):
+A memory write has the format (each row is one word of 16 bits):

 +--------------------+
 | ``channel``        |